 Fertility Issues

-The 2018 review showed that mothers who had a C-section have a 17% higher risk for miscarriage and are 27% more likely than those with an unscarred uterus to experience a stillbirth.
+This is not to put fear in anyone who is expecting, keep in mind we are sharing risks of CS weeks, months, and even years later.
+In a 2018 review it showed that mothers who had a C-section have a 17% higher risk for miscarriage and are 27% more likely than those with an unscarred uterus to experience a stillbirth.

-Fertility issues are likely caused by the scarring left on the organs and tissues surrounding the uterus as the wound heals.
-When scar tissue connects to the bladder, uterus, and other organs, it can make getting pregnant almost impossible or very painful due to less than ideal areas for the fertilized egg to implant in the uterus.
+Fertility issues are sometimes caused by the scarring left on the organs and tissues surrounding the uterus as the wound heals.
+When scar tissue connects to the bladder, uterus, and other organs, it can make getting pregnant harder or even almost impossible or very painful due to less than ideal areas for the fertilized egg to implant in the uterus.

 Basically, there are fewer areas on the uterus for the baby to attach and grow.